octodns/octodns/examples/basic/README.md

 ## Checking out the code and setting up the environment

 You would not normally need to check out octoDNS itself, you instead would have a git repo with only your configuration files.
-Here we're cloing the repo only to get a copy of the example files.
+Here we're cloning the repo only to get a copy of the example files.

 ```console